From homotopy links to stratified homotopy theories: Equivalence of homotopy categories and applications

 \subsection{Embedding the classical stratified homotopy category}

 It follows from \cref{prop:Nonexistence_Appendix} that there exists no model structure on $\Top_P$ which is transported from $\sS_P$, along $\Sing_P\colon\Top_P \to \sS_P$.
-Nevertheless, it turns out that stratified spaces with fibrant $\Sing_P$ and realizations of stratified simplicial sets behave respectively much like fibrant and cofibrant objects of a model category.
-More specifically, recall that particularly nice stratified spaces, such as pseudo manifolds or more generally homotopically and conically stratified spaces, have the right lifting property with respect to realizations of admissible horn inclusions (see \cref{theo:Conical_Fibrant}, and \cite[Theorem A.6.4]{HigherAlgebra}\cite[Proposition 8.1.2.6]{nand2019simplicial}).
-In other words, such spaces map to fibrant objects under $\Sing_P$. \begin{theorem} Let $K \in \sS_{P}$ and ${X} \in \Top_P$ such that $\Sing_P(X) \in \sS_P$ is fibrant.
-Then, the natural map
+Nevertheless, it turns out that stratified spaces with fibrant $\Sing_P$ and realizations of stratified simplicial sets behave respectively much like fibrant and cofibrant objects of a model category. \begin{recollection} Recall that particularly nice stratified spaces, such as pseudo manifolds or more generally homotopically and conically stratified spaces, have the right lifting property with respect to realizations of admissible horn inclusions (see \cref{theo:Conical_Fibrant}, and \cite[Theorem A.6.4]{HigherAlgebra}\cite[Proposition 8.1.2.6]{nand2019simplicial}).
+In other words, such spaces map to fibrant objects under $\Sing_P$. \end{recollection}

+Recall that for $X,Y\in\Top_P$, $[X,Y]_P$ stands for the set of stratified homotopy classes of stratified maps between $X$ and $Y$ (\cref{def:strat_homotopies_spaces}). similarly, if $K,L\in\sS_P$, $[K,L]_P$ stands for the set of stratified homotopy classes of stratified simplicial maps between $K$ and $L$. \begin{lemma} Let $X\in\Top_P$ be a stratified space such that $\Sing_P(X) \in \sS_P$ is fibrant.
+Then, for any weak equivalence of stratified simplicial sets $f\colon K \to L$ in $\sS_P$, the induced map